mrmanian/Pirate-Chat/README.md

         models.db.session.commit()
         exit()

-This should create the table from the `models.py` file and now the code should work!
+This should create the table from the `models.py` file and now the code will work!

 #### **Deploy to Heroku and setup Heroku database**